Can You Eat Cannabis Leaves? Benefits and Preparation Tips

 Cooking and Infusion Processes

-You can sauté leaves lightly to bring out their mild, nutty flavor while retaining texture.
-Heat a tablespoon of olive oil or butter in a pan over medium heat, then add leaves and toss for two to three minutes until they just wilt.
-Season with salt, pepper, garlic, or chili flakes for a quick side dish that complements proteins, grains, or other vegetables.
+You can sauté leaves lightly to bring out their mild, nutty flavor.
+Heat oil or butter, then add leaves and toss for two to three minutes until they wilt.
+Season with salt, pepper, or garlic.

-For infusions, simmer leaves in oil or butter over low heat for 30 to 45 minutes, stirring occasionally to prevent scorching.
-Strain out the solids using a fine mesh sieve or cheesecloth, and store the resulting cannabis‑leaf‑infused fat in a sealed container in the fridge.
-Use it for dressings, sauces, soups, or baked recipes to distribute flavor and nutrients evenly through your dishes.
+For infusions, simmer leaves in oil or butter over low heat for 30 to 45 minutes.
+Strain out the solids and store the resulting infused fat in the fridge for use in dressings, sauces, or baked recipes.

 Tips for Enhancing Flavor